 We are passionate about understanding your users to create better performing digital experiences.

-User Experience (UX) is all about creating an experience that delights the user.
-User expectations are constantly changing as technology evolves.
-At DotLabel, the discipline of being user-centred runs through our entire project process.
-We use a variety of insight tools and techniques help inform the user experiences we create.
+Good User Experience (UX) is all about creating an experience that delights the user.
+User expectations are constantly changing as technology evolves, and as a business you need the insights to keep you ahead of your competition.
+At DotLabel, the discipline of being user-centred runs through our entire project process and so we use a wide variety of UX techniques to help inform the digital solutions we create.

 Our in-house experts have carefully selected the most effective and results-focused elements of existing UX methodologies to craft our own adaptable approach.
 Within each phase we have a series of UX tools and techniques available which can be tailored to your needs and budget.

 In the initial Discovery phase it is important to explore the goals of stakeholders.
-Once we define the role of the digital experience within your organisation, we can start to understand the needs of the users and identify the influencing factors to achieve success.
+Once we define the role of the digital experience within your organisation we then identify knowledge gaps and establish a research plan.

-A workshop of between 2 and 6 participants with the aim of identifying and recording the business goals, targets, brand aspirations and the digital roadmap.
-Perceived user needs and frustrations can also be explored with user contacts such as sales, customer service or call centre staff.
-This vital part of the Discovery phase helps to scope out the role of the website or digital experience and what it needs to achieve.
-By setting clear objectives at the start, it can ensure that they project stays on track to deliver your targets.
+All projects begin with a Stakeholder workshop.
+A working group of between 2 and 6 participants with the aim of identifying and recording the business goals, project ambitions, brand aspirations and the digital roadmap.
+Perceived user needs and frustrations can also be explored with customer-facing staff from sales or customer service.
+Setting clear objectives at the start ensures the project stays on track to meet your goals.

-With the same goals of stakeholder workshops, the individual interviews ensure a single minded opinion which unbiased from the views or influence of others.
+With the same aim of stakeholder workshops, the individual interviews ensure a single minded opinion which is unbiased from the views or influence of others.

 These are focus groups consisting of 5- 10 participants to identify and record user attitudes, experiences, pain points and frustrations of existing solutions and suggestions for improvements on design, functionality and content.

-An anonymous, mass participant, approach to user-research is perfect for gaining quick, snapshot feedback on user experiences of an aspect/page/component of the digital solution.
+An alternative is a True Intent Survey, an anonymous, mass participant, approach to user-research is perfect for gaining quick, snapshot feedback on user experiences of an aspect/page/component of the digital solution.
 The existence of the study is usually introduced to the user shortly after visiting, and the questionnaire, succinct in nature, is presented as the user leaves the digital space.

 Card sorting workshop